-In a Phase 1 trial of nilotinib 400 mg twice daily in combination with imatinib 400 mg daily or 400 mg twice daily, the AUC increased 30%-50% for nilotinib and approximately 20% for imatinib.
+In a Phase 1 trial of nilotinib 400 mg twice-daily in combination with imatinib 400 mg daily or 400 mg twice-daily, the AUC increased 30% to 50% for nilotinib and approximately 20% for imatinib.

 Tasigna can increase bilirubin levels.
 A pharmacogenetic analysis of 97 patients evaluated the polymorphisms of UGT1A1 and its potential association with hyperbilirubinemia during Tasigna treatment.
 In this study, the (TA)7/(TA)7 genotype was associated with a statistically significant increase in the risk of hyperbilirubinemia relative to the (TA)6/(TA)6 and (TA)6/(TA)7 genotypes.
 However, the largest increases in bilirubin were observed in the (TA)7/(TA)7 genotype (UGT1A1*28) patients [see WARNINGS AND PRECAUTIONS].

 In a placebo-controlled study in healthy volunteers designed to assess the effects of Tasigna on the QT interval, administration of Tasigna was associated with concentration-dependent QT prolongation; the maximum mean placebo-adjusted QTcF change from baseline was 18 msec (1-sided 95% Upper CI: 26 msec).
 A positive control was not included in the QT study of healthy volunteers.
 Peak plasma concentrations in the QT study were 26% lower than those observed in patients enrolled in the single-arm study [see BOXED WARNING, WARNINGS AND PRECAUTIONS, and ADVERSE REACTIONS].